V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ### Solution

-Once the instance started and connected to SSH with the credentials given in the previous challenge description (`bob:password`), we can start our enumeration.
+Once the instance deployed, and connected to SSH with the credentials given in the previous challenge description (`bob:password`), we can start our enumeration.

-> Note : This instance start two machine, the SSH credentials work only on one of them.
-So we already know that we should pivot to the other box at a moment.
+> Note : This instance start two machines, the SSH credentials work only on one of them.
+So we already know that we should probably pivot to the other box at a moment.

 We notice a `welcome.txt` note into bob home directory, read it give us few interesting data.